majidaldo/personal-compute-cloud/README.md

 ## Usage

 - Start up the virtual machines by running `ansible/all-local.sh` from within its directory.
 Now you can `ssh init` or `ssh compute-local`.
+- Provision remote CoreOS machines with Ansible.
+Then, in the `ansible/` directory, setup the machines with `ansible-playbook -vvvv coreos-setup.yml -e coreos_hosts=remotemachine -e coreos_config=compute`.
 - `$REGISTRY_HOST` is a variable on all machines to access the private docker registry like `docker pull $REGISTRY_HOST/myimg`.
 - Make use of `weave` commands.